deroneriksson/python-wsi-preprocessing/docs/index.md

 `FILTER_PAGINATE` constant.
 The pagination size can be adjusted using the `FILTER_PAGINATION_SIZE` constant.

 One useful action we can take is to group similar slides into categories.
-For example, we could group slides into sets that have red, green, and blue pen marks on them.
+For example, we can group slides into sets that have red, green, and blue pen marks on them.

 ```
 red_pen_slides = [4, 15, 24, 48, 63, 67, 115, 117, 122, 130, 135, 165, 166, 185, 209, 237, 245, 249, 279, 281, 282, 289, 336, 349, 357, 380, 450, 482]